demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/RugbugRedfern-Skinwalkers/README.md

 ### Can I play alone?
 No, you need friends.

+### My game is stuttering, why?
+Some players may experience stutters every few seconds.
+To fix this:
+- Move Lethal Company's install location to an SSD.
+If that doesn't work, you can try the [Skinwalkers Experimental](https://thunderstore.io/c/lethal-company/p/RugbugRedfern/SkinwalkersExperimental/) version which fixes stutters but may cause issues for some players.

 ## Changelog

+### 4.0.1
+- Updated README to reflect v2
+- The v3 version is still playable on the new branch: [Skinwalkers Experimental](https://thunderstore.io/c/lethal-company/p/RugbugRedfern/SkinwalkersExperimental/)

 ### 4.0.0
 - Reverted to v2 due to stability issues with the v3 release.